TahjayW/RPS_Game/README.md

 # RPS_Game

-A JavaScript rendition of Rock Paper Scissors to be played through console commands.
+A JavaScript rendition of Rock Paper Scissors, now with GUI!

 General outline :
 Define win/loss/draw state.
-Need exceptions for failed/empty inputs.
 Get a CPU to pick one of three choices randomly.
 Convert CPU choices to be comparable to playerChoices.